Kiril7330/Matala13/README.md

-The project idea is to create classes which being used to create a flight board, using OOP we get a time, departure and origin airports.
+The project idea is to create classes which are being used to create a flight board, using OOP we get a time, departure and origin airports.